-During the analysis for 2008 LORS, it was determined that the Lake Okeechobee MFL would be exceeded.
-Therefore, a recovery strategy was required.2 In August 2008, the SFWMD's Governing Board amended Appendix H of the 2005-2006 Lower East Coast Water Supply Plan and adopted the Lake Okeechobee MFL recovery strategy, which is described in Appendix H of the Lower East Coast Water Supply Plan currently being developed.
-The recovery strategy is composed of 3 components: 1) environmental enhancement projects to be implemented during extreme low lake stages, 2) regulatory constraints on consumptive use of lake water, and 3) capital projects that improve storage capacity both within and adjacent to the Lake.
+During the analysis for 2008 LORS, it was determined that the Lake Okeechobee MFL criteria would be exceeded.
+Therefore, a recovery strategy was required.2 In August 2008, the SFWMD Governing Board amended Appendix H of the 2005-2006 Lower East Coast Water Supply Plan Update (SFWMD 2006a) and adopted the Lake Okeechobee MFL recovery strategy, which will be described in the Lower East Coast Water Supply Plan Update currently being developed.
+The recovery strategy is composed of three components: 1) environmental enhancement projects to be implemented during extreme low lake stages, 2) regulatory constraints on consumptive use of lake water, and 3) capital projects that improve storage capacity both within and adjacent to Lake Okeechobee.